MolecularAI/GraphINVENT/README.md

 ## Contributions

 Contributions are welcome in the form of issues or pull requests.
 To report a bug, please submit an issue.
+Thank you to everyone who has used the code and provided feedback thus far.

 ## References
 ### Relevant publications